trendy-weshy/ke-events-docs/source/includes/_events-api.md

 ## Get list of Event Locations

 This route provides a list of event locations by aggregating the all event records.
-It's the simplest events api endpoint since it has no inputs _(Requesy Body)_, no _Query Strings_ and no _Request Parameters.
+It's the simplest events api endpoint since it has no inputs _(Requesy Body)_, no _(Query Strings)_ and no _(Request Parameters)_.

 ### Route